 But what’s next?
 I turned down the offer to go back onboard.
 After two back to back contracts, I qualified for a raise, but I just couldn’t do it.
 I’m not saying I never will but definitely not now.
 They wanted me back in January for a seven month contract.
 That’s too long and I’m not supposed to be a sailor for life.
 But what am I supposed to be?
 I’m back at a crossroads.
 It’s actually less of a crossroads and more of a pathway that’s hidden from me.
 I got worried the other day because I thought “Oh no, I can’t see the path!”.
 But then I remembered that I’ve never been able to see the path, it’s always been hidden.
 I just keep taking steps and somehow as soon as my foot comes down, the path is beneath it.
 I don’t know where it’s going, but as long as I’m moving it’s there.

 As the title of this blog may insinuate, I do not know what the ending is.
 I started this writing experiment to document my time onboard, but I’m not onboard anymore and I don’t really want to stop writing.
 I’ve given up some of the things that held me down in the past so I could make room for what’s to come.
-But I don’t know what comes next so right now, as I write this from a cafe in Brooklyn enjoying an oat latte and a plant based BLT, I am languishing in the in between.
+But I don’t know what comes next.
+As I write this from a cafe in Brooklyn enjoying an oat latte and a plant based BLT, I am languishing in the in between.
 At 39 years old, I can’t help but feel time slipping away from me.
 I have never so desperately wished the sky would crack open and a voice filled with authority would boom down and tell me what to do, or at least give me a deadline for that play I’ve been thinking about writing.

 I read a lot of novels about greek myths this year.
 I’ve always felt compelled by them, as many have.
-I once did a burlesque act as Persephone and my favorite new musical in the last 10 years is Hadestown.
+I once did a burlesque act as Persephone and my favorite new musical of the last 10 years is Hadestown.
 The novels I read this year included Ariadne, Elektra and Atalanta by Jennifer Saint and Circe by Madeline Miller.
-Of these I found the latter to be the most relateable.
+Of these I found the latter to be the most relatable.
 In this interpretation, Circe is an immortal sorceress/goddess/nymph who is exiled by her family to live a life of solitude alone on an island.
 I identified intimately to her descriptions of loneliness.
 She lives for thousands of years and is never able to master loneliness.
 When she does find love, she uses magic to transform herself into a mortal so she doesn’t have to watch her love grow old and die.
 I’ve always been ashamed to admit to being lonely as though it is a weakness of character, and although I haven’t quite lived for thousands of years, I’ve been feeling especially isolated lately.
 I don’t know how I’ll feel tomorrow, but today I feel like maybe I would give it all up, all my ambition, all my freedom, all my dreams, and trade it for the comfort of love and partnership.

 But that’s not how it works is it?
 There is no chariot coming to whisk me away, no booming voice from the sky with directions about what to do next.
 There’s no one to give me a deadline to finish that creative project that keeps rattling around my brain and there certainly isn’t a man or woman who will fall in love with me and magically make all my insecurities go away.
 It’s just me and the people I choose to share myself with.
 That friend who told me to stop wasting the precious time I have, the producer who believes in me and keeps hiring me, the collaborator who wants to work with me no matter what we’re working on, my parents who know me to my core.
 This community, while sometimes out of sight, is never out of mind, even when I forget they’re there.
 There may not always be a deus ex machina, but there is always a chorus to fill in the gaps.